mkobetic/coin/cmd/ofx2coin/README.md

 ## ofx.rules

-The file contains groupes of rules, one rule per line.
+The file contains groups of rules, one rule per line.
 The groups are associated either with a specific account or with a label that can be used to include that group in other groups to allow sharing of rules between accounts.

 When importing transactions for given account the tool will apply the rule group associated with that account.
 The account is matched through the account ID associated with the transactions.
 The same ID must also be associated with an account through the `ofx_acctid` directive.